washingtonsteven/genmo-v2/README.md

 **Recommendataion Two, _Recommend Harder_:** Keep in mind that inventory items are usually only added or removed one at a time.
 While Genmo does offer the ability to add multiples of an item, consider whether you want to use the inventory system for this, or if you just want to use a standard data.
 For example, while "The Haunted Coin or Gorgnax" would be a good inventory item, "coins" used as currency (which the player can have tens, hundreds, or even thousands of), would be better used as a standard piece of data.

-#### Shortcodes / Blocks
+#### Helpers

-Some shortcodes are available to modify your text on the fly.
+Some helpers are available to modify your text on the fly.
 Shortcodes are typically follow the following format:

 ```
 {{#shortcodeName arg="argument1"}Text content here to be modified by the shortcode{{/shortcodeName}}